Persistence

 Choose sync_mode based on your requirements:

-• Frequent snapshots (low interval): Faster recovery, more disk I/O
+• Frequent checkpoints (low interval): Faster recovery, more disk I/O

-• Infrequent snapshots (high interval): Slower recovery, less disk I/O
+• Infrequent checkpoints (high interval): Slower recovery, less disk I/O

 For databases with high write rates, consider shorter intervals.